top of page

 The published testimony from the Task Force hearings was filled with overwhelming evidence of associations’ poor governance and unfair operations.
 Consequently, the Task Force Report prepared recommendations for desirable legislative reforms to fix the problems.

-The Task Force recognized that associations should no longer be considered business simply because they are corporate.
-Instead, it adopted the prevailing principle that Associations are quasi-governmental entities, and as such, should be subject to the same regulations as public governmental bodies.
+The Task Force recognized that associations should no longer be considered as business entities simply because they are corporate.
+Instead, it adopted the prevailing principle that associations are quasi-governmental entities, and as such, should be subject to the same regulations as public governmental bodies.
 This distinction was of utmost importance because it requires the practice of open meetings, conflict of interest provisions, and other modes of operation that homeowners were entitled to, but had rarely experienced.

 bottom of page